sjourdbeans/Boundary-Element-Method/README.md

 git clone https://github.com/sjourdbeans/Boundary-Element-Method.git
 cd Boundary-Element-Method
 ```
+To use the code in this project, we must first setup a virtual environment that includes the correct python version and packages.

 This project is set up for [uv](https://docs.astral.sh/uv/), which creates the virtual environment and installs the locked project dependencies in one command.
 Python 3.10 or newer is required.